-Trump under fire after dinner with white supremacist Nick Fuentes - follow live
+Trump calls Kanye West ‘seriously troubled man’ - follow live

-Trump news – live: Trump under fire for ‘lack of judgment’ after dinner with white supremacist Nick Fuentes
+Trump news – live: Trump calls Kanye West ‘seriously troubled man’ amid fallout over Nick Fuentes dinner

-New sexual assault law in New York state has opened another door for former president’s accuser
+Trump denied knowing that West’s 2024 campaign adviser Nick Fuentes was an outspoken antisemite

 Kanye West releases 2024 campaign video after meeting with Trump